-Pati Patni Aur Patni: Karisma Kapoor's 'Biwi No 1' Was A Reference Point For Bhumi Pednekar
+Pati, Patni Aur Woh: Karisma Kapoor's 'Biwi No 1' Was A Reference Point For Bhumi Pednekar

 Bhumi further added, "A fabulous actor, she was outstanding in comedies and Biwi No 1 was a huge inspiration for me while I was preparing myself for 'Pati, Patni Aur Woh'.
 Karisma as a simple bahu to becoming the firecracker in the film had bowled me over and she was my most definitive reference point to nail my role in this film."

-Bhumi says she is thrilled to play a character so similar to Karisma's in Biwi No 1.
+The 'Bala' actress says she is thrilled to play a character so similar to Karisma's in Biwi No 1.
 "It's a dream come true for me to play a role that is so strikingly similar to hers.
-I thoroughly enjoyed playing the commercial film heroine for the first time in my career and I realized my childhood wish in the process," she revealed.
+I thoroughly enjoyed playing the commercial film heroine for the first time in my career and I realised my childhood wish in the process," she revealed.

-Helmed by Mudassar Aziz, 'Pati Patni Aur Woh' also stars Kartik Aaryan and Ananya Panday.
-The film is a remake of Sanjeev Kumar's cult film by the same name.
-'Pati Patni Aur Woh' will lock horns with Arjun Kapoor-Kriti Sanon's 'Panipat' on December 6, 2019.
+Helmed by Mudassar Aziz, 'Pati, Patni Aur Woh' also stars Kartik Aaryan and Ananya Panday.
+The film is a remake of Sanjeev Kumar's cult film of the same name.
+'Pati, Patni Aur Woh' will lock horns with Arjun Kapoor-Kriti Sanon's 'Panipat' on December 6, 2019.

 Bhumi Pednekar Slams The Naysayers Over Bala Colour Controversy: Don't Comment On My Choice